-SOC 2 Reports specifically address one or more of the following five key system attributes:
+SOC 2 Reports address one or more of the following five categories:

-A Type 1 report describes the service organization’s controls as of the specified report date (point in time.
+A Type 1 report describes the service organization’s controls as of the specified report date (point in time).
 This report focuses on the design of the controls to achieve the related control objectives.
 It includes the service auditor’s opinion, management’s assertion, and the description of the system, including the controls specified by the service organization to meet the intended control objectives (SOC 1) or Trust Services Criteria (SOC 2)

 A Type 2 report focuses on both the design and operating effectiveness of controls throughout the specified review period (recommended as a minimum of six months or greater).
-Type 2 reports include all of the information in a Type-1 report with the addition of the service auditor’s testing performed for each control.
+Type 2 reports include all of the information in a Type 1 report along with the testing performed by the service auditor and corresponding test results for each control activity.

 No. The first paragraph of the SSAE 16 standard states that the purpose of SOC 1 examinations is to report on “…controls at organizations that provide services to user entities when those controls are likely to be relevant to user entities’ internal control over financial reporting.”
 Paragraph 1.10 in the SOC 2 guide states that the purpose of SOC 2 is to “…report on a service organization’s controls other than those that are likely to be relevant to user entities’ internal control over financial reporting.”
 This purposeful “poison pill” confirms that hosting providers cannot use SOC 2 examinations as a substitute for SOC 1 examinations.